datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 Have a quick look around the Anaconda Navigator.
 You can launch programs from the Navigator or use the command line.

-The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that allow one to easily create documents that combine code, graphs, and narrative text.
+The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that allow one to create documents that combine code, graphs, and narrative text.
 [Spyder][spyder-ide] is an **Integrated Development Environment** that allows one to write Python scripts and interact with the Python software from within a single interface.